Fo-Zi/nexus-hal-interface/README.md

 - To provide a set of interfaces isolated from their actual implementation:
   - Do you want to use your own implementation instead of some other provided by me?
 Go ahead!
   - Do you want to still use drivers implemented using the interface?
 You can!
-- The HAL serves merely as **a contract** between drivers and the interfaces they depend on
+- The HAL serves merely as **a contract** between drivers and the interfaces they depend on.
-- To provide easy testability for higher layers
+- To provide easy testability for higher layers.
-- To be as clear as possible on separating the parts of the interface that are truly generic, from the ones that may depend on the platform you will be working with
+- To be as clear as possible on separating the parts of the interface that are truly generic, from the ones that may depend on the platform you will be working with.
 - If the functionality of the same peripheral may vary a lot depending on configuration (i.e.: async/DMA vs blocking), a **separate interface** will be defined exposing these.
   Forcing a consumer to initializa DMA data when only wanting to use a simple I2C blocking operation, breaks SOLID principles.